mygethub-99/mygamefinal/README.md

 6. Good Luck!!!!!

 ### Endpoints Definitions:
 1. survive.cancel_game.
-Cancels game based on a user name.
+  * Path:'cancel'
+  * Method:'Put'
+  * Parameters:'user.name'
+  * Returns:Message confirming that the user's game has been canceled.
+  * Descrip:queries User entity using request.user.name parameter and updated boolean value of User.cancel_game

+2. survive.check_items.
+  * Path:'invencheck'
+  * Method:'POST'
-  * Hey
+  * Parameters:'user.name'

-survive.check_items.
-Gives a user a means to query the inventory for a single inventory item.
+  * Returns:Message contains the inventory for a users item in inventory
+  * Descrip:queries Request body supplies user.name and item.name for query of Inventory entity, then return list of item inventory for a singl user.

 survive.craft_item.
 Use this function to craft items needed to survive.